-Ten were killed and 10 more were wounded in a shooting May 18th at a high school near Houston, Texas.
-The latest massacre, this time at Santa Fe High School, was the worst since the Parkland, Florida slayings.
+Ten were killed and ten more were wounded in a shooting May 18, 2018 at Santa Fe High School, was the worst since the Parkland, Florida slayings.

 A 19-year-old armed with an AR-15 assault-style semi-automatic weapon entered Marjory Stoneman Douglas High School in Parkland, Florida, and killed 17 students and adults and injured at least 14 others.

 Our students aren’t safe at school.
 People aren’t safe at shopping centers.
 The epidemic of gun violence is out of control.

 In 2017, 2,239 people were shot in mass shootings, leaving 437 people dead.

 The fatal shooting in October 2017 at a Las Vegas music festival, which killed 58 concertgoers and injured hundreds more, is the deadliest mass shooting in U.S. history.